ConstantFinance/www/docs/docs/concepts/withdraw.md

 # Withdraw

-Withdrawals are unnecessary in the Const Protocol because all users' assets are retained in their wallets before the lending relationship occurs or after it finishes.
+Withdrawals are unnecessary in the Const Protocol because all users’ assets remain in their wallets both before the lending relationship begins and after it ends.